 Today I want to tell you about something that I wish I had known about before I was good with money.
 That’s actually too nice of a way to put it.
 In truth, I used to be just plain bad with money.
 I felt completely powerless.
 But I wasn’t.
 If you’re in that position now, behind on your bills, racking up late fees, and struggling just to get by, I want you to know that you’re not powerless.
 In fact, you have a lot more power than you think.
 In this post I’m going to tell you the secret to dealing with those late fees.

-The Secret about Late Fees
+The Secret to Removing Late Fees

 Nobody wants to get stuck wasting money on late fees.
 And it turns out, you don’t have to.